 Please be aware that a poorly tightened or missing valve cap can make the tyres less airtight and lead to pressure loss.

 Always use valve caps identical to those fitted originally and tighten them fully.

-If under-inflated (puncture, low pressure, etc.), the warning light on the instrument panel comes on.
-See "Tyre pressure loss warning" in chapter 2.
+sure etc.), the warning light the instrument panel comes on.
+See "Tyre pressure loss warning" in Section 2